 The connection between withdrawal and alcohol dependence

 If you experience severe symptoms of withdrawal when you stop drinking alcohol, that’s a sign your body has developed a dependence on it.
-Many people feel a strong desire to use alcohol that can take priority over daily activities, responsibilities and even their health, as the World Health Organization explains.
+Many people feel a strong desire to use alcohol that can take priority over daily activities, responsibilities and even their health.

 Catching other signs of alcohol dependence can be hard, especially if you or a loved one have a difficult time acknowledging it.

 Listed below are more signs of alcohol dependence:

 Impaired control means you struggle to manage how much or how often you drink alcohol.
 You may not have a good sense of when to stop or you drink at improper times, like before work.